fry-guy/piboy-keymaps/README.md

 To open or close the RetroArch menu, hold the <b>start button</b> and then click the <b>select button</b>.
 To use the enter key, click <b>dpad right</b> without releasing the <b>start button</b>.
 To use the escape key, click <b>dpad left</b> without releasing the <b>start button</b>.
 To navigate the menus, click <b>dpad up</b> or <b>dpad down</b> — or use the <b>left joystick</b> — without releasing the <b>start button</b>.

 <i>*You can also use the <b>left joystick</b> button – without releasing the <b>left trigger</b> – to open the inventory menu of the currently selected character from their character sheet screen.
-(This is useful if you do not want to bother to locate the button assigned to a given character to open their inventory.)
+(This is useful if you do not want to bother to locate the button assigned to a given character to open their inventory.)</i>

-†These button combinations can also be used to enter numbers for the teleportation spell, gem or gold totals for the bank, coordinates for the Interspatial Transport Box, etc.
+<i>†These button combinations can also be used to enter numbers for the teleportation spell, gem or gold totals for the bank, coordinates for the Interspatial Transport Box, etc.</i>

-‡This function does not work if the inventory has six or fewer items.
-In this case, use the <b>y (up)</b> or <b>b (down) buttons</b> navigate to an unoccupied item slot and equip (if item is equipped) or remove (if item is unequipped) to clear the selection.
+<i>‡This function does not work if the inventory has six or fewer items.
+In this case, use the <b>y (up)</b> or <b>b (down) buttons</b> navigate to an unoccupied item slot and equip (if item is equipped) or remove (if item is unequipped) to clear the selection.</i>

-§Alternately, to choose yes or no, hold the up button and then use start or select, respectively.
-To choose enter or escape, hold the <b>down button</b> and then use the <b>start</b> or <b>select buttons</b>, respectively.
+<i>§Alternately, to choose yes or no, hold the up button and then use start or select, respectively.
+To choose enter or escape, hold the <b>down button</b> and then use the <b>start</b> or <b>select buttons</b>, respectively.</i>

-¶Requires a sorcerer in the sixth character slot with complete spellbook.</i>
+<i>¶Requires a sorcerer in the sixth character slot with complete spellbook.</i>

 <u><b>Quick reference sheet</u></b>